Call for Submissions

 We will also reprint items that have been published elsewhere (under a permissible copyright) that we believe deserve wider circulation.

 Please submit your piece as a .doc or .docx.
 Include a cover letter briefly explaining how you think your submission fits with Incite Items.
 If accepted, we will publish a simple but elegant pdf file of your text to be read online or printed out.
 (Here’s an example.)
 You will also have the option of allowing comments for an online discussion.
 (Here’s an example.)

 We are an independent, not-for-profit, public benefit, 501(c)(3) educational entity.

-We are have applications pending for DOI (Document Object Identification/Identifier) and ISSN ( International Standard Serial Number) numbers, which ensure that our works are routinely recognized and permanently active within various open journal systems.
+We have an ISSN (International Standard Serial Number) (2641-2659), and an application pending for a DOI (Document Object Identification/Identifier) number.
+These designations ensure that our works are routinely recognized and permanently active within various open journal systems.